 Try speaking with your neighbour about the noise.
 Often people do not realise they are causing you a problem and in many cases will be happy to do what they can to help.

-If this approach is not possible or successful, please use the City’s Report It service to report the issue.
+If this approach is not possible or successful, you can report the issue.